Trushang-Patel/PRODIGY_CS_03/README.md

 5. Push to the branch: `git push origin feature-name`
 6. Submit a pull request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 👨‍💻 Author

 Created by [Trushang-Patel](https://github.com/Trushang-Patel)

-Last Updated: 2025-05-18 13:04:47 UTC

 ---